Bend, Oregon: Economy

 Room taxes attributed to tourism in Bend is divided up to be given back to the community.
-Bend, Oregon depends on $7 million in the room tax income that essentially funds services for Streets, Fire, and Police. $3 million are specifically contributed to Tourism Promotion.
+Bend, Oregon depends on $7 million in the room tax income that essentially funds services for Streets, Fire, and Police. $3 million are specifically contributed to the Bend Sustainability Fund and then the Bend Cultural Tourism fund.
 As of April 2021, the Bend City Council has agreed to spend an undisclosed portion of the $3 million to maintain some of the trails in the city.

 Bend is home to the Deschutes Brewery, the eighth-largest craft brewery in the nation and the largest of over a dozen microbreweries in the city.
 Each year the city hosts many events celebrating its brewing culture, including the Bend Oktoberfest, the Little Woody Barrel Aged Brew and Whiskey Fest, Bend Brewfest, and Central Oregon Beer Week.
 Beer aficionados can also visit many of the breweries along the Bend Ale Trail.
-As of 2018, there were 23 breweries in Bend and 4 hard cider companies.
+As of 2024, there were over 30 breweries in Bend and 4 hard cider companies.
 Since 2017, Bend's Worthy Brewing has hosted an observatory with a 16-inch reflecting Ritchey–Chrétien telescope.

+Top employers

+According to the City's 2023 Annual Comprehensive Financial Report, the largest employers in the city are:

 In 2005, Bend's economic profile comprised five industry categories: tourism (7,772 jobs); healthcare and social services (6,062 jobs); professional, scientific and technical services (1,893 jobs); wood products manufacturing (1,798 jobs); and recreation and transportation equipment (1,065 jobs).

 In 2019, the officially licensed Blockbuster Video in the city became the last remaining one in the world.

 Much of Bend's rapid growth in recent years is also due to its attraction as a retirement destination.
-The rapid population growth has fostered organizations such as Central Oregon Landwatch and Oregon Solutions.

 Bend has also become a commuter town for a number of tech workers in the San Francisco Bay Area and Seattle metropolitan area despite the extreme commute, due to its appeal to the outdoors as well as its relatively cheap cost of living compared to the skyrocketing rent and housing prices of the Bay Area and Seattle.